dylanbrams/GameOfLife/README.md

 ToDo:
 1. Unit Tests for the Bitmap generation functions.

-1.25 Horrible thread stacking things happen when you use the back button and go back and forth
-    between the InitMenu and the GameOfLifeView.

 1.5 Tests for Android platforms beyond the five I have locally installed (Nexus / Samsung).

 1.75 Get a better code standards Linter and get that linter to work.